 \end{prop}

-Let $D$ be a family of 1st-order pseudodifferential operator on $\mF$ along the fibers, which is self-adjoint, fiberwisely elliptic and commutes with the $G$-action and the principal symbol of which is the same as that of $D(\mF)$.
-Furthermore, if $\mF$ is even (resp. odd), we assume that $D$ anti-commutes (resp. commutes) with the $\Z_2$-grading.
-As in \cite{MR1638328}, we call such $D$ is an equivariant $B$-family on $\mF$ (see Definition \ref{d199}).
-If $\ind(D)=0\in K_G^{*}(B)$ and at least one component of the fiber has nonzero dimension, there exists an equivariant spectral section $P$ and a smooth operator $A_P$ associated with $P$, such that $D+A_P$ is an invertible equivariant $B$-family (see Proposition \ref{d006}).
+Let $D$ be a family of first-order pseudodifferential operators on the fibers of $\mF$, which is self-adjoint, fiberwise elliptic and commutes with the $G$-action.
+Furthermore, if $\mF\in \mathrm{F}_G^1(B)$, we assume that $D$ preserves the $\Z_2$-grading of $E$; if $\mF\in \mathrm{F}_G^0(B)$, we assume that $D$ anti-commutes with the $\Z_2$-grading of $\mS(TZ,L_Z)\widehat{\otimes}E$, where $\mS(TZ,L_Z)$ is the spinor with respect to the Spin$^c$ structure of $TZ$.
+As in \cite{DZ98}, we call such $D$ an equivariant $B$-family on $\mF$ (see Definition \ref{d199}).
+If $\ind(D)=0\in K_G^{*}(B)$ and at least one component of the fiber has nonzero dimension, there exists an equivariant spectral section $P$ (see Definition \ref{d003}) and a family of smoothing operators $A_P$ associated with $P$, such that $D+A_P$ is an invertible equivariant $B$-family (see Proposition \ref{d006}).
 Let $P$, $Q$ be equivariant spectral sections, we could define the difference $[P-Q]\in K_G^{*}(B)$ (see (\ref{d009}) and (\ref{d138})).